You are here because you have been searching for answers to cataract questions.

 SECONDARY CATARACT, POSTERIOR CAPSULE OPACIFICATION

 Secondary opacification of the posterior capsule, which wraps around the artificial intraocular lens implant, may lead to 'cloudy' or blurred vision.
-This is not a true cataract, and is actually a result of the healing process.
+This is not a true cataract but a result of the healing process.
 This may be removed with a single out-patient procedure called YAG laser capsulotomy.
 Vision quality improves immediately after the procedure.

 ANNUAL WELL EYE EXAMINATION